President's Council on Jobs and Competitiveness: Criticism

 Volcker was said to be disappointed in how the board was used as a public relations tool by the White House, saying that live broadcast of its meetings made honest discussion difficult.
 According to former U.S. Treasury deputy assistant secretary Joseph Engelhard, "They pretty much used him to look tough on regulation, and now they're done with him, they're saying goodbye."

 Members

-The President and Mr. Volcker announced the board's membership on February 6, 2009.
+The president and Volcker announced the board's membership on February 6, 2009.
 Members included: